MothScientist/pylua-redis-fusion/README.md

 * set
 * frozenset

+#### Support for writing arrays longer than 1 million (implemented in Lua) in 1 Python operation without losing write speed!

 The number of supported methods and data types increases as the project develops, <span style="color: aqua;">**but it has all the basic methods for working with Redis**</span> (see the list and description of current commands with examples in the `example.py` file in the root of the repository).

 <span style="color: white;"><u>Backward compatibility of functions is also preserved, which allows you to avoid problems when